Jessie Rogers

 Jessie Rogers is a Brazilian-American pornographic actress.

 Early life

-Rogers was born in Goiânia, Brazil.
+Rogers was born in Goiânia, Brazil and relocated to the United States at the age of six.
 She attended El Camino High School in South San Francisco, California in 2008.
 She did some mainstream modeling in New York prior to her adult film career.

 Career

 Pornographic film career

 Rogers debuted in the adult film industry a few days after her eighteenth birthday in August 2011.
 In 2012, she had a breast augmentation, taking her from an A to a D cup.
 That same year, she portrayed Emma Bunton in an adult film parody of the Spice Girls.

 Personal life

 Activism

 Rogers became an advocate for mandatory condom use in pornographic films and workers' compensation for performers shortly after her retirement.
 On April 24, 2013, she appeared at the California State Assembly's Labor and Employment Committee and testified in support of AB 332, a bill requiring pornographic actors to wear condoms during all sex scenes filmed in California.